Exempt/non-exempt: Exempt, full-time, salaried

 APPLICATION + HIRING PROCESS

-To apply, please submit a resume, cover letter, three references, and work samples (if you choose) as PDFs to email@example.com.
-More details on what to include are listed below.
-While this position will remain open until it is filled, priority will be given to applications submitted by May 29th at 11:59 pm CT.
+To apply, please submit a resume, cover letter, three references, and work samples (if you choose) as PDFS to firstname.lastname@example.org.
+Please include in your email body where you found out about the role (e.g. Idealist, Deeds instagram, etc.).
+Guidance on creating a successful application is listed below.
+While this position will remain open until it is filled, priority will be given to applications submitted by December 3 at 11:59 pm CT.
 The hiring process is listed below.
 Please reach out with any accommodations needed to navigate the process.

-Week of June 12- Virtual interview with the Deeds team
+January 8 thru 19- Virtual interview with the Deeds team + Reference check

 Those moving on to the final interview will be asked to complete a skills test.
 Candidates will be compensated for their time.